11 NCAA Div. III individual championships

 Distance, middle distance

-Joe Dunham is in his fifth season of an already successful tenure as head men’s and women’s track and field coach at Central College.
-He is also the head men's and women's cross country coach.
+Joe Dunham was named the head men's and women's track and field and head men's and women's cross country coach in 2009.

-Dunham has coached indoor and outdoor track and field athletes who have captured three national individual championships and 72 individual league titles.
-The Dutch have qualified for the NCAA Div.
-III championship meet 63 times, received all-America distinction 58 times and set 34 school records.
+Dunham has coached indoor and outdoor track and field athletes who have captured five national individual championships and 79 individual league titles.
+Dutch track and field athletes have qualified for the NCAA Div.
+III championship meet 120 times, received all-America distinction 67 times and set 36 school records.

-In 2012, Dunham piloted the Dutch to their first Iowa Conference men's cross country championship after winning their first ever league title in 2012, and led the squad to its first NCAA Division III national team berth after qualifying last season for the first time since 1980.
+In 2013, Dunham piloted the Dutch to their second consecutive Iowa Conference men’s cross country championship after winning their first ever league title in 2012, and led the squad to its second consecutive NCAA Division III national team berth after qualifying last season for the first time since 1980.
 The Dutch placed sixth with two All-America honorees (fourth, 10th).